jrheard/blog/_drafts/roguelike.md

 I spent the past couple years volunteering in a couple of tech classes at a local high school, primarily in an introductory Python class led by an excellent teacher named Tamara O'Malley.
 I've written about this a [few](https://blog.jrheard.com/watercolorbot) [times](https://blog.jrheard.com/hypothesis-and-pexpect) [before](https://blog.jrheard.com/truthiness-and-short-circuit-evaluation-in-python). [^1] It was really, really fun, and it still hasn't really sunk in that it's over now.

-Anyway, the students in this Python class were beginners - they had all had some exposure to programming before in block-based languages like [Snap!](https://snap.berkeley.edu/), but none of them had taken AP CS yet, to give you an idea of where they were at experience-wise.
+The students in this Python class were beginners - they had all had some exposure to programming before through block-based languages like [Snap!](https://snap.berkeley.edu/), but none of them had taken AP CS yet, to give you an idea of where they were at experience-wise.

-As one of the final projects of the year, we had them write a little roguelike.[^2] We gave them some [starter code](https://repl.it/@jrheard/roguelike) and one of my usual [project writeups](https://blog.jrheard.com/python/roguelike) and turned them loose.
+As one of the final projects of the year, we had them write a little roguelike (a term with many definitions, which here I'm using to mean "a game where you're an `@` sign and you wander around an ASCII art world").
+We gave them some [starter code](https://repl.it/@jrheard/roguelike) and one of my usual [project writeups](https://blog.jrheard.com/python/roguelike) and turned them loose.

 This is what the starter code does when you run it: